Uplift » Can My Lawyer Cash My Settlement Check?

 If you have been waiting for six weeks and there is still no sign of a settlement check, it’s time to take action.

-The process of receiving a settlement check is anyway prolonged, so there is no reason for an insurer company to unreasonably delay your payment further.
+The process of receiving a settlement check is already prolonged, so there is no reason for an insurance company to unreasonably delay your payment further.

-The following legitimate reasons sometimes result in delays in settlement checks being issued:
+The following legitimate reasons sometimes result in delays in issuing settlement checks:

 • Incorrectly signed release form